Lazure painting is a beautiful way to add color to a wall. Learn more about this fun watercolor effect to create your own rainbow mural.

 This is probably more of a Faux Lazure painting technique and I’m okay with that.
 My version is much brighter, but it’s in my craft room where I want all the color.
 I’m super happy with how my lazure mural turned out.

 You may notice that I skipped the colors orange and purple for my rainbow spectrum.
 That’s because I don’t like those colors.
 This technique allows you to customize it to how you want it.

 To see more of this room, check out my basement craft room reveal.

 What is lazure painting?

-Lazure painting is technique that uses transparent layers of blended paint, similar to watercolors.
-It is typically done in pastel version for a soothing effect.
+Lazure painting is a technique that uses transparent layers of blended paint, similar to watercolors.
+It is typically done in the pastel version for a soothing effect.
 Lazure is often done in Waldorf schools.

 You really don’t need any special skills for this technique beyond basic color theory – knowing which colors look good when blended together.
 (Go in rainbow order if you have no clue what I’m talking about.)

 (By the way: my version is much brighter but similar effects can be achieve by using lighter colors or less paint in the mixture.)